binaryphile/www.minimak.org/pages/faq.md

 Which Minimak do you recommend?

 : I think the 8-key layout is the best compromise for most people.
-I like the 12-key layout more for aesthetic reasons than for its actual metrics.
-I think it's further from QWERTY than you need to go, and the 8-key layout gives you the best bang for your learning buck.
+I like the 12-key layout more for aesthetic reasons (such as moving P out of an uncomfortable position) than for its actual metrics.
+I think it's further from QWERTY than most will find comfortable, and the 8-key layout solves the obvious problems with QWERTY.

+What are the obvious problems with QWERTY?

+: E and T need to be in the home position and should be on the middle fingers.
+J and K have no business in the home position.
+The rest is getting the highest frequency letters within the reach of the middle and ring fingers and avoiding same finger repetition.

 How many people are using Minimak?